Ari-Smith-Research/Ari-Smith-Research.github.io/research-interests.md

   - In conjunction with Foucauldian perspectives on Power and the Subject
 - Feminist Philosophies of Technoscience
   - Particularly, the philosophies of Karen Barad, Susan Leigh Star, and Donna Haraway
+- Conceptual Drift in Machine Learning, through an STS Lens
+  - Understanding drift across differentials of time, also space, social power, etc.